devopsgroup-io/catapult/README.md

 ### Websites ###

 Adding websites to Catapult is driven by simple configuration.
 After establishing a repository at GitHub or Bitbucket, simply add entries to configuration.yml.
-The entries must be ordered alphabetically by domain name and all entries exist under the single `websites` key as reflected in this example:
+The entries must be ordered alphabetically by domain name and all entries exist under the single `websites:` key as reflected in this example:
 ```
 websites:
   apache: